Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Discussion

-Our model is quite genetic in nature and hence can be used to analyze other data sets comprising categorical sequences and associated continuous inter-state interval times, both of which may potentially be influenced by various exogenous factors as well as subject-specific heterogeneity. {In this paper, we focused on discrete exogenous factors due to the nature of our motivating Foxp2 application.
+{Finally, in this paper, we focused on discrete exogenous factors due to the nature of our motivating Foxp2 application.
 A simple but practically effective way to incorporate continuous covariates into the model is by categorizing them using, for example, their quantiles.
 Future research could investigate more principled ways to incorporate continuous covariates in our model.} The proposed model also points to possible directions of research in Markov renewal models that consider different aspects of state transitions (transition probabilities, inter-state intervals, state durations, etc.) and help make novel discoveries in important practical applications.

 \baselineskip=17pt